 You need an e-Visa to enter Turkey.
 Rates vary depending on nationality and you can apply for your visa ahead of time on the official Turkish government e-visa website here.
 We nearly forgot and applied fairly last minute – luckily, the approval was almost immediate!
 You will need to download and print out a copy of the visa.

 6. Don’t skip the Museum Pass

 I love the Museum Pass and I want to shout it from the rooftops.
 If you are visiting Turkey and are headed to multiple cities, invest in the Museum Pass!
-The Turkey Museum Pass currently costs 315 TL (approximately US$55) and is accepted at most museums and archaeological sites including ones in Istanbul, Ephesus, Pamukkale and Fethiye.
+The Turkey Museum Pass currently costs 2500 TL as of July 2023 (approximately US$100 or 90 Euros – the price continues to go up year-on-year) and is accepted at most museums and archaeological sites including ones in Istanbul, Ephesus, Pamukkale and Fethiye.

 There are also cheaper region-specific passes if you don’t want to buy a Turkey-wide pass – Istanbul, Aegean, Mediterranean and Cappadocia.

 7. Don’t limit your time in Turkey to 2 weeks

 Only spending 2 weeks in Turkey was one of our biggest Turkey travel mistakes because there is SO much to see.
 It is a huge regret of mine, because we only saw a fraction of the archaeological sites and ruins that Turkey has to offer, not to mention the beaches, waterfalls, cities and towns.
 Some people only ever visit Istanbul or Cappadocia, and think that they’ve “covered” what Turkey has to offer – wrong!